MarcusAichmayr/sign_vector_conditions/README.md

     $ make doc-pdf

-at the root of the git checkout.
+at the root directory of the repository.

 ### Testing